ianJStutor/dark-tower/README.md

 * Winning the Wizard as treasure after a successful battle acts as protection from a random Cursed event, much as the Healer protects from Plague.
 There is no true interaction among players.

+## Security

+None.
+This works completely in the front end and there is no back-end storage or database.
+There is an easily manipulated global object stored in the browser memory.
+The game can be hacked from the browser, so don't play with cheaters.
+There are no current plans to protect the game with better security.

 ## Author

 > [Ian Marshall](https://ianjstutor.github.io/ian-marshall/)